jessemoe/stable-diffusion-colab/README.md

 ## 45 stablydiffuseds_aesthetic_mix
 This is a mix of some of my favorite models to create something that captures the aesthetic I like but also without sacrificing NSFW capabilities.

+# 46 simpmaker_3k
+3K, tends to do more realism, and less fantasy/art.
+3k3 is the most influenced by digital art and anime, etc. And 3k1 is my personal favourite balance.

+## 47 seek_art_mega
+This model was trained on nearly 10k high-quality public domain digital artworks with the goal of improving output quality across the board.
+We find the model to be highly flexible in its ability to mix various styles, subjects, and details.
+We recommend resolutions above 640px in one or both dimensions for best results.

+## 48 riffusion_v1
+Riffusion is an app for real-time music generation with stable diffusion.

+## 49 refslave_v2
+ a merge of anime diffusion models with the goal of producing vibrant and detailed, yet painterly images by maintaining a subtle impressionistic quality.
+Supports Danbooru tags within prompts.

+## 50 realbiter
+This blend model aims to achieve versatility in generating images that are almost realistic but with a touch of fantasy and a polished aesthetic.
+It performs well with both illustrations and simulated photographs, but it particularly excels with the latter.